Holiday chaos as 11,500 flights cancelled worldwide since Friday amid COVID-19 surge<br/>

 "Omicron is a source of concern, but it should not be a source of panic," he said.

-Nationwide, the United States is closing in on the daily high of 250,000 cases recorded last January in the world's most affected nation, which has lost more than 816,000 people to the pandemic.
+Nationwide, the US is closing in on the daily high of 250,000 cases recorded last January in the world's most affected nation, which has lost more than 816,000 people to the pandemic.

 New measures in Europe

-Similarly to the United States, French Prime Minister Jean Castex said the government would announce by the end of the week a reduction in the number of isolation and quarantine days required for those with Covid and their contacts.
+Similarly to the US, French Prime Minister Jean Castex said the government would announce by the end of the week a reduction in the number of isolation and quarantine days required for those with Covid and their contacts.

-England's Premier League, meanwhile, announced that a record 103 players and staff had tested positive in the past week.

 China strategy tested